Armed forces training and education officers help to provide learning and development opportunities for serving personnel

 Army officers begin with a commissioning course at the Royal Military Academy, Sandhurst, which lasts 44 weeks.

-In the Royal Navy, initial officer training (IOT) is 30 weeks, taking place at Britannia Royal Naval College, Dartmouth.
+In the Royal Navy, IOT lasts 30 weeks and takes place at Britannia Royal Naval College, Dartmouth.

-Across the armed forces, IOT is designed to build leadership skills.
-All the programmes include military, physical and academic training.
-Officers are taught about military organisation, defence issues, current affairs and management skills, and learn strategic skills, such as negotiation, communication, decision-making and leadership.
+The IOT training you'll receive in the armed forces, includes military, physical and academic training and is designed to build your leadership skills.
+You'll be taught about military organisation, defence issues, current affairs and management skills, and will develop skills in strategy, negotiation, communication and decision-making.

 Continuing professional development (CPD) and training are features of a forces career, with opportunities to gain qualifications and accreditation with civilian professional bodies.

-Those wanting to work with the Royal Marines have the opportunity to complete the All Arms Commando Course.
+If you want to work with the Royal Marines, you'll have the opportunity to complete the All Arms Commando Course.

-Once in place, they undertake specialist training to enable them to gain the detailed skills and particular knowledge that will be needed before assuming their first command.
+Once in place, you'll undertake specialist training to gain the detailed skills and particular knowledge needed to assume your first command.

-For Training Management Officers in the Royal Navy promotion to Lieutenant is automatic, provided the officer passes the training and performs to an acceptable level.
+For training management officers in the Royal Navy promotion to Lieutenant is automatic, provided you pass the training and perform to an acceptable level.
 Following that, opportunities exist for promotion to Lieutenant Commander and beyond.

-Throughout their career, they have the opportunity to gain recognised academic qualifications, such as an MSc in training management and consultancy.
+Throughout your career, you'll have the opportunity to gain recognised academic qualifications, such as an MSc in training management and consultancy.

-Learning Development Officers (LDOs) follow a professional development path from Postgraduate Certificate of Education (PGCE) and Certificate of English Language Teaching to Adults (CELTA) to Masters-level degrees.
+LDOs follow a professional development path from PGCE and Certificate in Teaching English to Speakers of Other Languages (CELTA) to Masters-level degrees.

-After commissioning and gaining their PGCE and Maters, LDOs train as Training Development Advisers (TDAs), working in training schools, headquarters and policy directorates at single-service and Defence level.
-The next step is becoming an Officer Tutor (OT).
+After commissioning and gaining a PGCE and Masters, LDOs train as Learning Development Advisers, working in training schools, headquarters and policy directorates at single-service and Defence level.
+There are also opportunities to work as Officer Tutors (OT).

 In the RAF, training officers work within the personnel department and are based in permanent RAF stations.
-Training officers could be posted to the School of Physical Training, as the officer commanding the course design team; or they could be posted to RAF Honington, working with phase one recruits as the training and development advisor.
+As a training officer you could be posted to the School of Physical Training as the officer commanding the course design team, or you could be posted to RAF Honington, working with phase one recruits as a training and development advisor.

-The normal route in all three services is to achieve the command of your own unit at about the age of 40.
+In all three services, there is the opportunity to command your own unit from about the age of 40.

 Further promotion is usually into increasingly senior staff posts.
-As officers' careers progress, they receive highly regarded academic and professional accreditation.
+It’s usual, as your career as an officer progresses, to receive highly-regarded academic and professional accreditation.

-Advancement involves increased responsibility and may lead to a command and staff training course at the Joint Services Command and Staff College as a preparation for a senior command or managerial appointment.
+Advancement involves increased responsibility and may lead to a command and staff training course at the Joint Services Command and Staff College, as preparation for a senior command or managerial appointment.